In 2015, we published Food insecurity in Birmingham — a city level response? based on a consultative project we’d run over the previous few months.

-On the project that underpinned the Report, we’d asked ask ourselves: If external drivers on our food supply networks are here to stay in one form or another, what strategic measures can Birmingham take to mitigate against their effects?
+At the beginning of the 2015 project, we’d asked ask ourselves: If external drivers on our food supply networks are here to stay in one form or another, what strategic measures can Birmingham take to mitigate against their effects?
 Is it possible to have an effective city-level response and, if so, what does it look like?

 We put forward four ‘core principles’ under which all actions at all levels should follow: